jtmuller5/flutter_fast_cli/README.md

 I love experimenting.
 I love writing about different tech stacks and understanding how competing tools work.
 With that in mind, the second goal of the Flutter Fast CLI was to create a tool that wouldn't depend on a single platform.
 While the CLI is still a work in progress, a few examples of this flexibility are ready for use:

-- Choose to use either Firebase or Supabase as your PaaS
+- Choose to use either Firebase, Supabase, Pocketbaso, or AppWrite as your PaaS
-- Opt into including Subscriptions
+- Choose between Amplitude and Posthog for analytics
+- Choose between Sentry and Firebase Crashlytics for crash reporting

 You can view the [roadmap](https://pub.dev/documentation/flutter_fast_cli/latest/topics/Roadmap-topic.html) to see additional platforms we plan to support.